dylburger/python-bootcamp/Installing-Python-3.md

 ## Installing Python 3 and software for the course

+There are a few things we'd like you to install before starting the course, to make sure you're well-prepared to start coding.
+If you've never programmed before, many of these concepts will be new, but we'll try to explain what we're installing and why we're installing it along the way.

 ### Prerequisities

 Before reviewing this guide, make sure you've watched these lecture videos from the Udemy course: